© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 We also love and care and surrender if we choose – to the emotions of emptiness and craving for HIM.

-No man would truly want to leave a woman who can allow the full spectrum of feelings to happen without blaming him.
+No man who loves a woman, would truly want to leave a woman who can allow the full spectrum of feelings to happen without blaming him.

 (And this type of internal conflict and emotional self sabotage is mean and unfair to yourself.)